alexfazio/viral-clips-crew/README.md

 </div>

-# `viral-clips-crew` Your CrewAI Powered Video Editing Assistant
+# Your CrewAI Powered Video Editing Assistant

 Are you a social media content curator?
 Skip the tedious editing process and get polished video highlights in minutes. `viral-clips-crew` watches and listens to long-form content, extracting the most striking and potentially viral segments, ready for publication on social media.